 Tip The Oracle data dictionary contains a V\$RESERVED_WORDS view.
 You can check your object names against this view to avoid using reserved words.

-See Appendix A of this book and Chapter 2 of Oracle SQL Reference for more details about naming rules for database objects and a more complete listing of SQL reserved words.
+See Appendix A of this book, and also the Oracle SQL Reference for more details about naming rules for database objects and a more complete listing of SQL reserved words.

-2.3 Introduction to iSQLPlus
+2.3 Introduction to SQLPlus